zsarge/zsarge.github.io/content/blog/juice-shop.md

 ![Make sure to "Import CSV"](/assets/juice-shop/Screenshot from 2023-09-25 19-33-11.png)

-Use "Import CSV" to import the generated `challenges.csv` from above.
+Use "Import CSV" to import the generated `filtered.csv` from above.

 This will give us all of the challenges for our teams to work through: